Quantum Thermodynamics of Open Quantum Systems: Nature of Thermal Fluctuations: Illustrative Open Quantum System Models

-$V$ is the normalization volume, and $\Vec{e}_{\vec{k}s}$ is the unit polarization of the field.
-This equation implies that the system-reservoir coupling constant depends on the atomic position $r_{j}$.
-This leads to two regimes: one where the inter-qubit spacing is less than the length scale set by the bath, that is, the collective regime, and the other where the inter-qubit spacing is comparable with the length scale set by the bath, the independent regime~\cite{banerjee2010dynamics}.
+$V$ is the normalization volume, $\epsilon_0$ is the permittivity of free space, and $\Vec{e}_{\vec{k}s}$ is the unit polarization of the field.
+This equation implies that the system-reservoir coupling constant depends on the atomic position $\vec r_{j}$.
+This leads to two regimes: one where the inter-qubit spacing is less than the length scale set by the bath (via its resonant wavelength), that is, the collective regime, and the other where the inter-qubit spacing is comparable with the length scale, the independent regime~\cite{banerjee2010dynamics}.
 In this work, the collective regime is considered for further analysis.

-For simplification, we assume that both the qubits have the same transition frequency and the first qubit is at the origin while the distance between them is $\xi$.
+For simplification, we assume that both the qubits have the same transition frequency and the first qubit is at the origin, while the distance between them is $\xi$.
 Further, $\vec{k}$ is taken to be along $\vec{r}_{12}$.
 The dipole moments $\vec{\mu}_j$'s are taken to be equal for both qubits ( $\mu_1 = \mu_2 = \mu$) and along the direction of a polarization vector, such that $\vec{\mu}_j.\vec{e}_{\vec{k}s} = \mu$.
 Incorporating these quantities, the Hamiltonian in Eq.~\eqref{eq:total_hamiltonian} (for $\hbar = c = 1$) can be rewritten as

 where $\lambda = \left(\frac{\mu}{\sqrt{2\epsilon_0V}}\right)$.
-The reduced density matrix of the two-qubit system in the interaction picture and the standard Born-Markov rotating wave approximation (RWA) was obtained in~\cite{banerjee2010dynamics,ficek2002entangled} by assuming separable initial system-bath correlation and taking a trace over the bath.
-When $\lambda\sqrt{\omega_k} \sim \omega_0$, the interaction strength between the system and the bath is comparable to the system's natural frequency $\omega_0$.
+The reduced density matrix of the two-qubit system in the interaction picture and the standard Born-Markov rotating wave approximation (RWA) was obtained in~\cite{banerjee2010dynamics,ficek2002entangled} by assuming a separable initial system-bath state and taking a trace over the bath.
+When $\lambda \sim \omega_0$, the interaction strength between the system and the bath is comparable to the system's natural frequency $\omega_0$.
 This characterizes a strong coupling regime, wherein the system and the bath can efficiently exchange energy, resulting in significant mutual influence on each other's dynamics.
-Conversely, when $\lambda\sqrt{\omega_k} \ll \omega_0$, the interaction strength is considerably smaller than the system's natural frequency.
+Conversely, when $\lambda \ll \omega_0$, the interaction strength is considerably smaller than the system's natural frequency.
 This corresponds to a weak coupling regime, where the interaction between the system and the bath is minimal.
-Consequently, the system's dynamics are less perturbed by the bath, and energy exchange between the two is limited.
+Consequently, the system's dynamics are less perturbed by the bath, and energy exchange between the two is smaller.